Loading

 Fresco Case Study

-Designed and shipped a new ordering platform for staff, resulting in improved efficiency and higher user satisfaction scores
+Designed and shipped a new ordering platform for staff, resulting in increased SPH and higher user satisfaction scores

 Company: Azzurri Group